 (% of journeyperson’s wage)

-12 A person who on the coming into force of these regulations is an apprentice in an apprenticeship program under the trade regulations for the boilermaker trade, N.S.
+12 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the Boilermaker Trade Regulations, N.S.
 Reg.
-34/80, made by the Governor in Council by Order in Council 80-296 dated March 4, 1980, continues as an apprentice in that apprenticeship program under these regulations.
+63/2009, continues as an apprentice in that apprenticeship program under these regulations.